escapin/sElect/README.md

 * Java JDK (tested with both openjdk-7 and oraclejdk-8).
 * node.js and npm.
 * Java Cryptography Extension (JCE) (only for oraclejdk).
-* wget (only for downloading the libraries).
+* wget (used only in Makefile for getting the java libraries).
-* junit and jasmine-node (only for testing; type "make testsuite" to get them).

 ## The Design